JohannHelbert/Rock-Paper-Scissors/README.md

 <br>

+- There was a space by the image links and a (1).
+- Removing the space and (1) fixed the problem

 ## Solved bugs

 - When I deployed my project to GitHub Pages I discovered my game was broken, the links to the other files (CSS,JS,images etc) did not work.